 Current Waste Disposal Methods

 Waste is something that seems to have fallen back in the line of importance, with so much attention now focused on energy consumption and climate change.
 Waste is still a huge problem within a global society that continues to adopt a throwaway lifestyle.

-The developing world is hugely affected by our discarding of unwanted leftovers, as is the natural environment which takes the full whack when we throw out toxic waste and other harsh chemicals.
-Our current packaging methods, along with fast food and electronic devices, are just a few of the major issues contributing to our current waste disposal system.
+The developing world bears a significant burden due to our disposal of unwanted items, and the natural environment often suffers the consequences when we discard toxic waste and harsh chemicals.
+Our current packaging practices, as well as the proliferation of fast food and electronic devices, are major contributors to our current waste disposal system.

 Endangered Species and Ecosystems